SimonDataLab/solar-power-market-impact/README.md

-# Impact of Increasing Solar Power Production on Spot Power Market in Central Europe
+# Impact of Solar Power Growth on Spot Power Market Prices in Central Europe

-This repository contains an analysis of how increasing solar power production in Germany has impacted the spot power market prices in Central Europe, particularly focusing on countries like Germany, Czechia, and Slovakia.
-The analysis compares the daily peak vs. off-peak spot prices (in this analyisis by "peak" we mean 8am - 7pm and "off-peak" 0am - 7am and 8pm - 11pm **for any day - weekend included**) and investigates the correlation with solar power production.
-All the data was downloaded from ENTSO-E transparency platform.
-ChatGPT was used to help transform my thoughts into python code.
+This repository explores how the rise in solar power production in Germany has influenced day-ahead spot power prices in Central Europe, with a focus on Germany, Czechia, and Slovakia.
+The analysis examines the relationship between daily peak and off-peak prices and solar power generation patterns.

+**Important Note:** In this analysis, we define "peak" hours as 8 AM to 7:59 PM on all days of the week (including weekends).
+This differs from the standard industry definition, where peak hours typically refer to the same timeframe but only on weekdays (excluding weekends).
+We decided to include weekends as the solar production obviously is not impacted by the day of the week.

+All data used in this study was sourced from the ENTSO-E transparency platform, and Python code, partially developed with the assistance of ChatGPT, was used to process and analyze the data.

-## Key Highlights
+## Key Insights

-- **Objective**: Analyze the correlation between increased solar capacity and power generation in Germany, and its effect on day-ahead spot prices in Central Europe.
+- **Objective**: Investigate how increased solar capacity in Germany has influenced day-ahead spot power prices in Central Europe, with a special focus on daily peak and off-peak dynamics (Note: "peak" in this analysis refers to 8 AM to 7:59 PM, including weekends).
+- **Scope**: Focus on peak vs. off-peak price dynamics across Germany, Czechia, and Slovakia from 2019 to 2024.
-- **Data Source**: Data fetched from the ENTSO-E transparency platform using the `entsoe-py` API.
+- **Data Source**: All data is sourced from the ENTSO-E transparency platform and processed using Python (entsoe-py API).
+- **Tools Used**: Python, pandas, matplotlib, and ChatGPT-assisted script development.

 ## Repository Structure